sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 - **Regular expression support in structural holes.** We want to add support for regexp syntax inside holes for refine search, like `\d+` to match only numerical digits. [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/issues/8165)
+- **Make it faster.** Structural search is typically slower than our regexp search because it does more work.
+If you find it valuable, we want to make it faster. [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/issues/8167)
 - **A richer query language.** There are ways to refine structural search with [rules](https://comby.dev/#advanced-usage) allowing richer queries.
 To get a taste of rules, have a look at this [CactusCon talk](https://www.youtube.com/watch?v=yOZQsZs35FA) (subtitles recommended if audio is hard to follow).
 If you have a use case for this and want support sooner, [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/issues/8166).

-- **Make it faster.** Structural search is typically slower than our regexp search because it does more work.
-If you find it valuable, we want to make it faster. [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/issues/8167)
+That's it for this blog post.
+You'll find some additional resources and discussion if you're interested.
 Happy searching!

 ---